dialchain/dial/dial.md

 A log entry is a file considered part of the log.
 A log entry respects following rationales:
 - contains one or many declarations, eventually from different private keys.
 - contains exactly one __publishing declaration__.
 This asserts the insertion of the file by the force of the signature of the publishing __validator__.
-- the publishing assertion contains the antecedent block's hash.
+- the publishing declaration contains the antecedent block's hash.
 This is the proof that the validator consents with the validity of the antecedent block.
 - A participant shall never acccept a log entry that contains the wrong antecedent block hash.

 ## Time Window (Block)
 A time window can be any sort of time reference (e.g. an earth minute, hour, day or month).
-For the DIAL chain, we will select the __EARTH DAY__ as the reference time window.
+For the DialChain, we will select the __EARTH DAY__ as the reference time window.
 Time zone synchronized, the time window will start at 00:00:00:000 UTC and end at 23:59:59:999 UTC.

-## Sample Participant Scenrio
-- Alice create a declaration to transfer 100,000.00 dial to Bob
-- Alice requests a validator of her choice (in this case COINEX) to insert the declaration in the log.
-  - Alice is offering 100.00 dial to COINEX for the insertion in the log.
-  - COINEX verifies that Alice dial account can spend the stated amount (100,100.00 dial) and therefore produces the log entry.
-By producing this log entry, COINEX locks a proper 100,000.00 of value for the duration of the time window.
-  - COINEX returns the log entry to Alice.
-- Alice sends the log entry to Bob.
-- Bob has the responsibility of validating that Alice's payment is final
-  - Bob sends the entry (wrapped in a validation request) to validator COINVAL
-  - The validation request contains a service fee of 10.00 dial
-  - COINVAL pulls the log entries and verify the guaranty produced by COINEX.
-- If after the closing window the declaration is not included (because of it's invalidity), the COINEX locked amount is automatically credited to Bob in the subsequent window.
-- If after the closing of the window the payment is valid, the amount locked is released COINEX.

-## Monetary Value of an Assertion
-The monetary value of the assertion is an aggreement between the service requestor and the log service provider.
-In some cases, the value will be inherent to the assertion (e.g.: monetary transaction).
-In other cases, the value will be arbitrary to the purpose of the assertion (e.g: proof of possession of a network address).

 ## Finality
-The finality of an assertion is provided when the block containing the enclosing log entry is closed, as after closing all validators can compute the same block hash.
-This computed block hash is used in each publishing assertion of the subsequent window.
+The finality of a declaration is provided when the block containing the log entry containing that declaration is closed, as after closing all validators can compute the same block hash.
+This computed block hash is used in each publishing declaration of the subsequent block.
+The finality transforms each declaration into an assertion.

+## Opening Declaration
+An opening declaration is produced by each validator as a proof of joining the new block.
+An opening declaration is a merkle root of all closing assertions produced by all validators in the antecedent block (a.k.a antecedent block hash).
+This hash is the consent that the publishing validator accepts the antecedant block.
+This also means the validator aknowledges reception of all log entries of that antecedant block, and that the validator has verified the validity of every single log entry of that antecedant block.

+Missing of an opening declaration indicates either of following unavailability states:
+- the validator is not active in the current time window,
+- the validator has nothing to publish yet,
+- the validator has left the network

-## Closing Assertion
+## Closing Declaration
-A closing assertion is a merkle tree root of all publishing assertions produced by a single validator in that time window.
-The closing assertion can be used by another validator to validate possession of all records produced by the signing validator.
+A closing declaration is a merkle root of all declarations published by a single validator in that time window.
+The closing declaration can be used by another validator to validate possession of all records produced by the signing validator.

+### Joining and Leaving a Block
+A validator can join and leave the current DialChain block any time withing the current time window.
+In order to leave the DialChain block, a validator must publish his closing declaration.

+### Missing Closing Declaration
+Validator will be punished for not publishing the closing declaration, as there will be no way to validate assertions it published.
+If the network is missing the closing declaration of a validator, a deterministic algorithmic election process automiatically choses 3 __alternative validators__ to revalidate all affected declarations and publish the __Alternative Closing Declaration__.
+If the valiidation of any entry fails, it is excluded from the closing entry and from the block.
+All liabilities resulting from exclusion of failed entries are covered by the original validator.

+If the opening declaration are all computed with the alternative closing declaration, revenue earned for the revalidated entries will be redistributed to the 3 alternative validators.

+### Provisional Closing Declaration
+Provisional closing declarations allow validator to synchronize their state with other validators during the time window.
+If for example the time window is an earth day, a validator can share a provisional closing declaration every 12 earth hours, 6 earth hours, every earth hour or every earth minute.
+A provisionnal closing declaration can also be shared whennever the validator thinks it is necessary to secure revenue generated sofar from an eventual crash.

+If at the end of a time window, a validator closing declaration is missing, his last provisional declaration will be used instead.
+Only transaction produced by that validator and not part of the last provisional closing declaration will need to be revalidated.

+### Inncremental Validation
+Provisional closing declarations also help with inncremental validation of entries produced by other validators, as a validator can not present an entry anterior to a provisional closing declaration.

 ## Block Hash
-The block hash is the merkel tree root of all available closing assertions of the former block.
+The block hash is the merkel root of all available closing assertions of that block.

 ### Synchronization Window
-Each validator has the responsibility to publish their closing record inside the synchronization window.
+Each validator has the responsibility to publish it's closing record inside the synchronization window.
 As the computation algorithm allows for an incremental computation of the closing merkel root, there is no special extra time needed to compute the closing assertion.

 - The time to compute the closing assertion shall be bellow a minute after the last milisecond of the time window, independent of the number of entries.
 - For a reference time window of __ONE EARTH DAY__, the synnchronization window can be __ONE EARTH MINUTE__.

-### Missing Validator
+### Recovery Window (Missing Validator)
-If at the end of a block some validators are missing, available validators will generate and share a subsidiary closing records for the missing validators.
-Available validators will synchronized each order till they have all the same view for each missing validator.
+If at the end of a block some validators are missing, algorithmic selected available validators will generate alternatiive closing records inside the recovery window.
+For a reference time window of __ONE EARTH DAY__, the recovery window can be __ONE EARTH MINUTE__.

-### Resigning Missing Records
+## Resigning Missing Records
 In general published declarations are allways distributed as:
 - participant allways receives the publishing declaration as a return to the service call.
-- participant will share the record with another participant (in the context of a transation)
+- participant can share the record with another participant (in the context of a transation)
 - receiving participant will generally have the record validated by another node (validator or observer).

 This is why we assume we will generally bearely miss those records.

-Nevertheless, rejoining the network, a validator will have to resign all entries missing in the antecedant log and publish them in the current log.
+Nevertheless, rejoining the network, a validator will have to resign all entries missing in the antecedant block and re-publish them in the current block.

-Not being available at the closing is a sign of non reliability of validator.
-This can be very damaging to the validator as the proof of non availability will never be removed from the log and will lead to participants not using the publishing service of this validator.
+# Proof of Guarantee Consensus (PoG)
+The PoG consensus is only needed for the current time window.
+After the time window is closed, all validators are unanimous on the state of all declarations inserted in the log.

+The PoG consensus allows the validator to cover the value of validated declarations with an equivalent monetary value.
+The validator deposit will be used repair damages caused by those validated declarations if at the closing of the time window conflicting declarations are discovered.

+During the time window, a validator can not cover for more than his own deposit.
+If a validator occurs to have exhausted his deposit inside a time window, that validator will have to delegate further publication requests to validators with available deposit.
+A single declaration can also be covered by many validators in case the declaration monetary value exeeds the capacity of a single declaration.

+## Guarantee Use Case
+If for example Paul has a balance of 5 dial, Paul sepends 3 dial in a transaction, and Paul spends 3 dial again in a subsequent transaction, this subsequent transaction will be declared conflicting by the network at closing of the block and will be fixed with an automatic transfer of 1 dial from the validator's garantee deposit to Paul's account to cover the negative balance.
+This fix is therefore only necessary if by the time of block closing no other positive transaction to Paul's account can help cover the damage.

+## Monetary Value of a Declaration
+The monetary value of a declaration is an aggreement between the service requestor and the validator.
+In some cases, the value will be inherent to the declaration (e.g.: monetary transaction).
+In other cases, the value will be arbitrary to the purpose of the assertion (e.g: proof of possession of a network address).

+# Treasury Operations
+The DialChain Treasury is controlled by all validators.

-## Opening Assertion
+## Withdrawal Transactions
-The opening assertion is produced by each validator as a proof of joining the new block.
-The missing of an opening assertion is a signal that the validator is not active in the current time window (validator might be done or have nothing to publish yet).

-The opening assertion contains the antecedent block hash.
-This hash is the consent that the producing validator accepts the antecedant block.
-This nevertheless does not mean the validator is in possession of all log entries of that block, as the computation of the opening assertion only involves closing assertions.
-Nevertheless, including those closign assertions into the block is a declaration that all assertion of the corresponding validator have been verified.

-The opening assertion is always the first assertion sent by a validator in the block.
+Treasury withdrawals are constrained by the nature of the external realm.
+- A withdrawal of USD will be validated by all validators as the withdrawal transaction will wait for the closing of the window to be effective.
+- The withdrawal of a digital currency will generally require a quota of signatures required by the multisig wallet.

+## Sharing maintenance fees to Validators
+The sharing of VAT to validators occurs automatically, in the subsequent time window.
+As each validator knows their earnings, and the total earning, algorithmically selected validator will run the accounting and create the earninng records for defined set of validators.